SeenWD2025/NovaCoreAI/docs/User-Journey_Report.md

 ## Registration
     -New user registered successfully (email:bizpro96@gmail.com ; pwd: Business9616)
     -Verifiation failed to send.
 Attempted to resend email verification manually and it also failed.
-    -Password recreation printed success, but upon attempting to sign in it was revealed the new password did not work, but the old one did.
+    -Password recreation printed success, but upon attempting to sign in it was revealed the new password did not work, the old one oes not work either.
+Locked out
+    -Missing password reset option.
     -Session Management: logout of all sessions worked successfully.
-    -Login with credentials from registration was successful
+    -Login with credentials from registration was unsuccessful

 ## Dashboard
     -Page loaded successfully